smdeepaksharma/Geographical-Information-Systems/README.md

 4. Chart Analysis : Compare the PM levels of different cities using Bar Charts.

 # Usage
-The project directory contains a executable jar file.
-You can either double click on the jar file or execute it using command prompt using the following command : java -jar AirPollution.jar
+The project directory contains an executable jar file.
+You can either double click on the jar file or execute it through command prompt using the following command : java -jar AirPollution.jar